hardcamls/zprize/msm_field_multiplication.md

 ---
 layout: default
-title: optimising_msm
+title: Field Multiplication
 ---

-# Performing Field Multiplication
+# Field Multiplication

 A key operation in is field multiplication in a prime field, ie: computing `C = A * B mod P`, where P is a 377-bit prime number, and `A` and `B` are